mujibsardar/ctrlf/README.md

 --
 ###Development & Technologies

-This application is built using Node.js with express, jQuery/Javascript, AJAX, CSS/Bootstrap, HTML.
+This application is built using Node.js with express, mongoDB, jQuery/Javascript, AJAX, CSS/Bootstrap, HTML.
 3rd party API utility is "Bing".

 <!--Update as we proceed-->